submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Service Discovery now returns an endpoint's address from DNS queries if no specific host name is present to match the Kubernetes CoreDNS behavior.
 * Changes to Service Discovery's CoreDNS ClusterIP service are now applied on Submariner upgrade.
+* Submariner no longer handles migration clean up of the network plugin syncer component that was removed in the 0.16.0 release.

 ## v0.17.6 (June 11, 2025)